-The rates in this Agreement were approved in accordance with the authority in Title 2 of the Code of Federal Regulations, Part 200 (2 CFR 200), and should be applied to grants, contracts and other agreements covered by 2 CFR 200, subject to any notifications in A above.
+The rates in this Agreement were approved in accordance with the authority in Office of Management and Budget Circular A-122 Circular, and should be applied to grants, contracts and other agreements covered by this Circular, subject to any limitations in A above.
 The organization may provide copies of the Agreement to other Federal Agencies to give them early notification of the Agreement.